eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 --------------------------

 In the case of the Publishers, the code is analogous, so here the code is going to be explained just for Publisher 1.
-For the case of the Subscriber, this tutorial is not going to explain it, as it is just the minimal subscriber, listening on the topic `/chatter`, already explained in the `Writing a simple publisher and subscriber (C++) <https://docs.vulcanexus.org/en/latest/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html>`_ tutorial.
+For the case of the Subscriber, this tutorial is not going to explain it, as it is just the minimal subscriber, listening on the topic `/chatter`, already explained in the :ref:`Writing a simple publisher and subscriber (C++) <CppPubSub>` tutorial.

 For the Publisher, here not all the code is going to be explained, as the referred tutorials of the prerequisites section explain big part of it.
-For instance, the `/chatter` temporized publisher is explained in the `Writing a simple publisher and subscriber (C++) <https://docs.vulcanexus.org/en/latest/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html>`_
+For instance, the `/chatter` temporized publisher is explained in the :ref:`Writing a simple publisher and subscriber (C++) <CppPubSub>`

 .. code-block:: c++